Fear is a double edged sword.

 First, accept that fear is a natural and normal emotion that everyone feels.
 Feeling fear can also be a good sign that you're pushing back the boundaries of your comfort zone and are ready to try something new and exciting even though it might feel fearful at first because you don't know what to expect.

 Next, assess your fears.
 Write them down and also make a list of what you'll lose if you don't face your fears.
-Make an informed decision instead of becoming paralysed by fear.
+Make an informed decision instead of becoming paralyzed by fear.

 It'll take a little practice to get into the routine of doing this but after you've done it a few times, you'll start to do it automatically.
 The trick is to become aware when you've slipped into that panicked, frozen in place stage of fear.
 As soon as you realize you're paralysed into inaction, take a deep breathe, identify that you're feeling fear, and now you've started the process to gaining balance between your logical side and your emotional overwhelmed with fear side.